Special Topics

 The law specifies the following exemptions:

-2. A practitioner who orders a controlled substance to be administered in a hospital, nursing home, hospice facility, outpatient dialysis facility, or residential care facility
+- A practitioner who orders a controlled substance to be administered in a hospital, nursing home, hospice facility, outpatient dialysis facility, or residential care facility.

-3. A practitioner who experiences temporary technological or electrical failure or other extenuating circumstance that prevents the prescription from being transmitted electronically; provided, however, that the practitioner documents the reason for this exception in the patient’s medical record.
+- A practitioner who experiences temporary technological or electrical failure or other extenuating circumstances that prevents the prescription from being transmitted electronically; provided, however, that the practitioner documents the reason for this exception in the patient’s medical record.

 What are the potential consequences of failing to comply with the STOP Act e-prescribing mandate?

 There is no specific consequence established by the STOP Act.
-NCMB would evaluate each situation and determine an appropriate resolution based on the individual circumstances of each case.
+The Board would evaluate each situation and determine an appropriate resolution based on the individual circumstances of each case.

-What can prescribers who currently lack e-prescribing capability do to comply with the STOP Act e-prescribing requirement?
+What e-prescribing capability should I use to comply with the STOP Act e-prescribing requirement?

-The Board cannot provide specific advice or recommendations to its licensees.
-Prescribers who do not currently have e-prescribing capability are strongly encouraged to identify an e-prescribing solution that complies with the law.
-Commercial products, such as an e-prescribing app for your smartphone or standalone e-prescribing software, may be an option (provided the product selected meets applicable privacy and security standards).
-Again, NCMB cannot recommend specific vendors or products.
+The Board cannot recommend specific vendors or products.
+Prescribers who do not currently have e-prescribing capability are strongly encouraged to identify an e-prescribing solution that complies with the law, including privacy and security requirements.

 Professional and specialty organizations (NC Medical Society, Old North State Medical Society, NC Academy of Family Physicians, NC Academy of Physician Assistants, NC Osteopathic Medical Association, etc.) may be able to offer additional information or guidance.